0xG4B3/ghettp/README.md

 ### CMake Integration

-Add GeHTTP to your project using CMake:
+Add GHETTP to your project using CMake:

 ```cmake
 # Add GeHTTP as subdirectory